Jules Caranta

-Jules Caranta (born 1 August 2008) is a French racing driver who last competed for Campos Racing in Eurocup-3.
-He is a race winner in the 2024 French F4 Championship, finishing third in the standings.

-Caranta is a member of the Red Bull Junior Team.
+Jules Caranta (born 1 August 2008) is a French racing driver competing in the LMP3 class of Le Mans Cup for Nielsen Racing.
+He was a race winner in French F4 in 2024 and a member of the Red Bull Junior Team in 2025, while racing in Eurocup-3.

 Career

 Karting

 Caranta has an impressive karting record, particularly in the early stages of his career.
 His first notable karting title came in 2018, when he won the Coupe de France in the Minime category.
 In 2019, Caranta turned his full attention to the European karting stage, as he joined the Tony Kart Racing Team for a year of WSK championships in the 60 Mini category.
 After two tough learning years in Europe, Caranta moved up to the OKJ category in 2021, where he made his debut in the WSK Champions Cup.
 Another tough year followed, and in 2022, he decided to try his hand at IAME karting whilst continuing in the OKJ category.
 The move worked, and he won his first European title in the IAME Euro Series, winning the title by a considerable margin.
 Strong results followed, including a 15th-placed finish in the Karting World Championship.
 For his final year in karting, Caranta moved up to Senior karting in preparation for Formula 4.
 His spell in Senior karting yielded a best result of 16th, achieved in the Karting World Championship.